Ninteedo/ClickDeduce/softtest/evaluation.md

 require more complex tests, and would be more likely to require unreachable code to be removed.
 This may be possible to achieve with other tools, but I did not have time to investigate this.

-The Scala backend has an overall coverage of `89%` for methods and `89%` for lines, which is a good level of coverage.
+The Scala backend has an overall coverage of `89%` for methods and `88%` for lines, which is a good level of coverage.
 This does mean that `11%` of methods and lines are not covered, but as discussed in the coverage report, this is not terrible.
+The branch coverage is `33%`, which is not a good level of coverage, but as discussed in the coverage report, it is unclear how accurate this is.

 The TypeScript front end has an overall coverage of `96%` for statements, `92%` for branches, `95%` for functions, and `95%` for lines.
 This is an exceptional level of coverage, and I am satisfied with this.

 The most important aspect is that the defined languages accurately follow the specification, since they are the purpose of the project, and with a mathematical basis, any issues would be highly visible.
-All of the defined languages have `100%` coverage for methods and lines in the test suite.
+All the defined languages have `100%` coverage for methods and lines in the test suite.

 I do not believe `100%` coverage for the languages is unreasonable, as they are relatively simple, and the specification is well-defined.

 The main ways to improve the coverage would be to (and the reasons why these weren't done were):
-1. Create test cases for the server thread, which is difficult due to its asynchronous nature.
+1. Create test cases for the server thread, which is hard due to its asynchronous nature.
-2. Create test cases for the functionality of PanZoom, which is difficult since it is a third-party library.
+2. Create test cases for the functionality of PanZoom, which is a low priority since it is a third-party library.
 3. Create test cases for the `zoomToFit` function in the frontend, which is difficult since depends on its interaction with PanZoom, and the fact that it a purely visual function.
 4. Create test cases for ensuring that the text in error messages is correct, which are not defined in the